-George William Russell (; born 15 February 1998) is a British racing driver currently competing in Formula One for Mercedes.
-He previously raced for Williams from 2019 to 2021.
+George William Russell (; born 15 February 1998) is a British racing driver, currently competing in Formula One for Mercedes.
+Russell has won two Formula One Grands Prix across six seasons.

-As of the 2024 Australian Grand Prix, Russell has achieved one victory, one pole position, six fastest laps and eleven podium finishes in his career.
-Russell is contracted to drive for Mercedes until the conclusion of the 2025 season.
+As of the 2024 São Paulo Grand Prix, Russell has achieved two race wins, three pole positions, eight fastest laps and 14 podiums in Formula One.
+Russell is set to remain at Mercedes until at least the end of the 2025 season.

 Russell began karting in 2006 and progressed through to the cadet class by 2009, becoming MSA British champion and British Open champion.
 In 2010 he moved to the Rotax Mini Max category where he became Super One British champion, Formula Kart Stars British champion, and also won the Kartmasters British Grand Prix.
 Russell graduated to the KF3 class in 2011, winning the SKUSA Supernationals title and becoming CIK-FIA European Champion, a title he successfully defended in 2012.
 In his final year of karting in 2013, Russell finished 19th in the KF1 CIK-FIA World Championship.